 ECC is further considering the possible impact of the amended ERC Decision on the current regulation, and also the relation between other different SRD applications.

-A similar situation exists with regard to ITS applications operating in the 63-64 GHz range which are under ECC/DEC/(09)01 [20] as well as the EC Decision for SRD (under RTTT) with identical usage parameters.
+A similar situation exists with regard to ITS applications operating in the 63-64 GHz range which are under ECC/DEC/(09)01 [20] as well as the EC Decision for SRD (under TTT) with identical usage parameters.
 The ECC/DEC/(09)01 [20] recognises this application as under the mobile service and the ECC Decision is implemented by 37 administrations.
 The 63-64 GHz entry was recently been removed during the revision of annex 5 of ERC/REC 70-03 [15], similar to the removal of ULP-AMI in 401-406 MHz from annex 12, and this was also not seen as a discrepancy.

 Compatibility studies for ULP-AMI assume a typical density of devices and a duty cycle and duty cycle pattern.
 Studies also assume indoor use in hospital or medical premises but do not exclude outdoor use and use at home.
 ULP-AMI applications for both use cases (medical premises and home usage, e.g. implant status monitoring usage) are in the market in great numbers.

-It is likely that the usage description excludes any other application than medical implants at this moment.
-In addition, ULP-AMI operating in 401-406 MHz are protected from any short range device as determined in the amended ERC/REC/(01)17 [22].
-The bands should however not be excluded for other devices than medical but compatibility studies should prove coexistence for new applications based on a proper technical description of duty cycle, duty cycle pattern and typical device density. .
+It is likely that the usage description excludes any other application than medical implants at this moment.ULP-AMI operating in 401-406 MHz are protected from any short range device as determined in the amended ERC/REC/(01)17 [22].
+In addition, ULP-AMI operate in sharing with governmental services (e.g. meteorological radio sondes) in the band and in adjacent bands (e.g. COSPAS SARSAT).
+The current conditions were established after 10 years of study at ITU level.
+The bands should however not be excluded for other devices than medical but compatibility studies should prove coexistence for new applications based on a proper technical description of duty cycle, duty cycle pattern and typical device density.
 A true non-specific SRD status is not recommended.

 Both the EC and the ECC decision can be seen as complementary instruments whereby the first guarantees harmonised spectrum access throughout the internal market while the latter one could prevent Member States from being less restrictive without undertaking the necessary studies.

 At the national level, an individual administration still has the possibility to implement “relaxed regulations” although without conducting a coexistence study before so doing, this would be against the aim of ERC Decision (01)17.
-Therefore, it is recommended to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band”.
+Therefore, pursuant to recommends 5.10 and 5.21 of the RSPG opinion on streamlining the regulatory environment for the use of spectrum [54], CEPT proposes to add a footnote in the EC Decision which states that “ERC Decision (01)17 defines that protection of active medical implant communication systems from short range device applications shall be ensured in the 401-406 MHz frequency band.
+Additionally, protection of the primary service shall be ensured.

+5.10 and 5.21 from the RSPG opinion state:

+Recommends 5.10 : “The RSPG recommends that every effort be made to ensure the consistency of ECC and Commission decisions, recognizing that ECC Decisions also contain sharing conditions which are respected in ETSI harmonised standards rather than specified in Commission spectrum Decisions.”

+Recommends 5.21 : “The RSPG considers that the possibility for the Commission to cite ECC decision in a way similar to what is done with harmonised standards in the R&TTE process should be investigated.”

 Frequency band 2483.5-2500 MHz